 Merchant account fee within QuickBooks for credit card acceptance helps an organization charge customers.
 The same amount then gets accumulated by the provider in the merchant’s account.

 You can charge your customer’s card in many different ways.
 The merchant within only charges a small fee for the services provided.
 On top of the standard fees charged, a merchant also charges monthly fees as well, these are generally the maintenance charges.

 - Note that the amount you record in the Receive Payment window should be the full amount of the invoice.

 - Recording a payment form for any shop for the full invoice amount of $X.

 - Now record the entry.
 Choose the Quick create option and choose to click on Bank entries.

-(Eg. Just for the sake of this example let’s say that you have received $80 in total and having an invoice amount of $85 that needs to be recorded as bank fee and the merchant fee.
-Thus now the working will go like this:)
+(Eg. Just for the sake of this example let’s say that you have received $80 in total and have an invoice amount of $85 that needs to be recorded as the bank fee and the merchant fee.
+Thus now the work will go like this:)

-- The process can be helpful if you use PayPal account when you need to record PayPal fees.
-So create a new account for PayPal fees.
+- The process can be helpful if you use a PayPal account when you need to record PayPal fees.
+To create a new account for PayPal fees.

 Though recording merchant account fees in QuickBooks is a bit tedious for beginners but the process ultimately is simple.
 Having a merchant account maintained within the program can bring a big difference and can further help you, in easily reconciling transactions with your bank.

 Hope you were able to sort out your issue related to merchant accounts, but if there is any problem that you still might face then you can get in touch with us now.
 Our QuickBooks proadvisors will guide you on every step no matter how big or small it will be.
 You can even give us a call at our QuickBooks support for USA, UK, and Canada and talk to our Proadvisor now.